supermarsx/magickeyboard/readme.md

 ## Continuous Integration & maintenance

 - This repository includes a GitHub Actions workflow at `.github/workflows/ci.yml` which runs lightweight lint/format checks and tests, validates the file list on Windows runners, and packages the layout folder as a ZIP artifact.
 - Maintenance scripts are available in the `scripts/` directory for generating checksums, packaging releases, and running tests.
- - Maintenance scripts are available in the `scripts/` directory for generating checksums, packaging releases, and running tests.
 There are both POSIX (bash) and Windows (batch/PowerShell) helpers to support running checks and packaging on CI or developer machines.
 Windows-specific scripts include `scripts\check-lint.bat`, `scripts\check-format.bat`, `scripts\compute_checksums.bat`, `scripts\run-tests.bat`, and `scripts\package_layouts.ps1`.

 **Developer & testing**